 Your budget, in minutes.

 The biggest reason working people don't budget is friction.
-In the app, you snap a photo of a pay stub and Brix builds your budget.
-Right here, enter your take-home pay and see a Smart Money budget built around your real numbers.
+Snap a photo of a pay stub to keep it handy, enter your take-home pay, and see a Smart Money budget built around your real numbers.

 How SnapBudget works